ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 ### Automation flow
 {: #design_infrastructuremgmt-auto-flow}

-The following describes the order of events when you use the {{site.data.keyword.vmwaresolutions_short}} console to order a VMware instance:
+The following flow describes the order of events when you use the {{site.data.keyword.vmwaresolutions_short}} console to order a VMware instance:
 1. Ordering VLANs and subnets for networking from {{site.data.keyword.cloud_notm}}.
 2. Ordering {{site.data.keyword.cloud_notm}} bare metal servers with vSphere Hypervisor installed.
 3. Ordering of Microsoft Windows VSI to serve as the Active Directory domain controller.